rija1/bsf/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.6.3 (2024/08/01) =
+* Fix: Make sure image is created prior to palette conversion.
+* Fix: Disable WebP when Optimized Images is disabled.

+= 6.6.2 (2024/07/07) =
+* Fix: Issue with Responsive Image.

 = 6.6.1 (2024/06/29) =
 * Update: Enhanced the way WebP and AVIF images are handled.